-There are many worthwhile and eligible programs and projects, which are considered for funding each year.
-To assist the Community Development Department in determining which projects are funded, an eight member Citizens Advisory Committee meets to make funding recommendations to the City Manager.
-The CD Dept. also meets regularly with area service providers in order to ensure the needs of partner organizations and their clients are being met.
+There are many worthwhile and eligible programs and projects that are considered for funding each year.
+To assist the Community Development (CD) Department in determining which projects are funded, a six member Citizens Advisory Committee meets to make funding recommendations to the City Manager.
+The CD Department oversees all project administration, including oversight of construction administration, invoicing, and Davis Bacon wage rates.
+The Department also regularly meets with area service providers in order to ensure the needs of partner organizations and their clients are being met.